jarkenau/cuRobo-nvblox-pink-wbc/README.md

   On the first run, this process may take over an hour because the Docker image will be built directly on the Jetson, with many dependencies from source.

+> [!TIP]
-  **Tip:** Check the example sections below for any instructions about rebuilding the Docker image.
+> Check the example sections below for any instructions about rebuilding the Docker image.
 If rebuilding is required, complete those steps *before* the initial build so you only build it once.

-  This command also mounts your workspace into the container.

-- In a separate terminal, run `isaacdev` again to attach to the same container.
+  This command also mounts your workspace (local files) into the container.
+In a separate terminal, run `isaacdev` again to attach to the same container.

+> [!IMPORTANT]
-- **Important:** Dependencies installed inside a running container will only persist for that container’s lifetime.
+> Dependencies installed inside a running container will only persist for that container’s lifetime.
 If you need them permenantly add them to the Dockerfile.

 ## RealSense Example

 1. Set up the RealSense camera by following the [official setup guide](https://nvidia-isaac-ros.github.io/getting_started/hardware_setup/sensors/realsense_setup.html).

+> [!NOTE]
-   **Note:** This step will trigger a partial Docker image rebuild, which may take some time.
+> This step will trigger a partial Docker image rebuild, which may take some time.

 2. Build the ROS workspace: